sivantoledo/ssh-tunnels/README.md

     CLIENTID_SUFFIX=.youdomain.com
     BROKER=xyz1w2abcdefg-ats.iot.eu-central-1.amazonaws.com
     ALLOCATION_START_RANDOM=61000

+The last line defines the range of random port numbers that the system will use.
+The largest number used is always 65535.
+If you expect to have many simultaneous connections (hundreds) through the proxy, it makes sense to reduce `ALLOCATION_START_RANDOM`.
+If you do that, verify that the range of random ports is disjoint from the range of ephemeral ports specified in `/proc/sys/net/ipv4/ip_local_port_range`.
+These range of ephemeral ports can be changed using the command

+    sudo sysctl -w net.ipv4.ip_local_port_range="16000 31999"

+or

+    echo 16000 31999 > /proc/sys/net/ipv4/ip_local_port_range

 If you do not plan to use a broker, you do not need a value for `BROKER` and `ALLOCATION_START_RANDOM` in `system.txt`, but you do need to define a port allocation method and its parameters.
 For our example, these would be: